loudinb/20CS2023/docs/programming-assignments/assignment-2/assignment-2.md

-# Assignment 2: QuizMe CLI
+# Assignment 2

-This assignment involves implementing QuizMe, a Command Line Interface (CLI) application for adaptive review of study questions.
-QuizMe utilizes an internal library called the Adaptive Review System (ARS) to provide an efficient learning experience that adapts to the user's performance.
+This assignment involves creating **QuizMe**, a Command Line Interface (CLI) application for adaptive review of study questions.
+QuizMe utilizes an internal library called the Adaptive Review System (ARS) which provides an efficient learning experience by adapting to the user's performance.

 ## QuizMe CLI Application